NCCC212: Small Fruit and Viticulture Research

 Statement of Issues and Justification

-Nature and significance of issues for which multistate coordination is proposed: Production of small fruits contributes significantly to statewide, regional, and national economies.
-In total, all berries contributed an average of $11.9 billion/year in terms of sales (USDA NASS, 2024).
-Growers, which produce these horticulturally important crops are distributed across the nation, range from small-scale growers that contribute to local markets to large operations that provide fruit for national and international fresh and processed markets.
-Researchers and scientists with extension capacity can be limited in these states, with some states having one-to-no researchers to address small fruit research and outreach needs.
-Coordinated research projects that address emerging threats and advance new technologies are important to facilitate rapid learning and information sharing to states with varying capacity to conduct research.
-As such, there is a need for the small fruit community to have a venue that would allow for coordination and collaboration among small fruit researchers.
-NCCC-212 provided that important venue and this renewal seeks to allow for NCCC-212 to continue coordinating research and outreach efforts.
-Furthermore, NCCC-212 has provided a valuable network that allowed small fruit researchers to build successful teams for federal granting agencies requiring multi -state, -institutional, and -disciplinary approaches.
+Nature and significance of issues for which multistate coordination is proposed: Production of small fruits contributes significantly to statewide, regional, and national economies – increasing the profitability of these grower operations and implementing new culrivars/practices that sustain and promote soil health.
+In total, all berries contributed an average of $11.9 billion/year in terms of sales (USDA NASS, 2025).
+Growers, who produce these horticulturally important crops and are distributed across the nation, range from small-scale growers that contribute to local markets to large operations that provide fruit for national and international fresh and processed markets.
+Researchers and scientists with extension capacity can be limited nationally, with some states having one-or-no researchers/extension specialists to address small fruit research and outreach needs.
+Coordinated research and development projects that address emerging threats (input costs / disease / soil health decline) and advance new technologies (precision application / mechanization / post-harvest) are important to facilitate rapid learning and information sharing to states with varying capacity to conduct research.
+As such, there is a need for the small fruit community to have a venue that will allow for coordination and collaboration among researchers across state boarders.
+NCCC-212 provided that important venue and this renewal seeks to allow for this multi-state collaboration to continue coordinating research, development and outreach efforts on a regional basis.
+Furthermore, NCCC-212 has provided a valuable network that allowed small fruit researchers to build successful teams for federal and international granting agencies requiring multi-state, -institutional, and -disciplinary approaches.

-How proposed activity addresses national and/or regional priorities: Key priorities for small fruit growers and the associated research community include: A) breeding and releasing superior, adapted cultivars; B) the development of sustainable production techniques for efficient and economic production practices; C) production of fruits for emerging and niche markets; D) horticultural techniques that improve small fruit quality and/or shelf life; and E) identification and management of commodity-specific pests and diseases.
-Collaboration and coordination provided by NCCC-212 allows small fruit researchers to: (i) share and exchange breeding material in a systematic way that allows for consistent evaluation and meaningful comparison across different production environments; (ii) share findings and techniques regarding new and more efficient productions systems and tools for important cultivars and/or horticultural challenges; and (iii) discuss research plans to avoid duplication and inefficient use of resources.
-Furthermore, coordination and communication fosters collaboration that allows for multi -state, -institutional, and -disciplinary collaboration to address important and/or emerging threats to sustainable production.
+How proposed activity addresses national and/or regional priorities: Key priorities for small fruit growers and the associated research community include: A) breeding and releasing superior, adapted cultivars; B) the development of sustainable production techniques for efficient and economic production practices improving commercial profitability; C) production of fruits for expanding, emerging and niche markets (both nationally and internationally); D) horticultural techniques that improve small fruit quality, nutritional value and/or shelf life; and E) identification and management of commodity-specific pests and diseases.
+Collaboration and coordination provided by NCCC-212 allows small fruit researchers to: (i) share and exchange breeding material in a systematic way that allows for consistent evaluation and meaningful comparison across different production environments; (ii) share findings and techniques regarding new and more efficient productions systems and tools for new cultivars and/or horticultural challenges; and (iii) discuss research plans to avoid duplication and inefficient use of resources.
+Furthermore, coordination and communication fosters collaboration that allows for multi-state, -institutional, and -disciplinary collaboration to address important and/or emerging threats to sustainable and profitable production practices.

 Experiment Stations - Potential Participants: AL, AR, CA, GA, FL, IA, MD, ME, MI, MN, MT, NC, ND, NJ, NY, OR, PA, TX, UT, VA, WA, WI